Tag Archives

 Curiously, however, none of this existential chaos accounts for Sable Oaks’ poor reputation among Greater Portland golfers.
 Did it get a bad rap?
 Or was it simply too hard to enjoy?
 Are Southern Maine golfers a bunch of pussies?
 Is course difficulty something they want to observe on television but avoid for ourselves?

 The answers are complicated.
 I can tell you this much, having spent 30 years in the golf business rating courses and writing about course-design issues: Difficult tracks are, more often than not, successfully marketed on account of their resistance to scoring, not in spite of it.
-Portland-area golfers were eager throughout the 1990s, for example, to drive two-plus hours for the pleasure of losing 10 golf balls and shooting 117 at Sugarloaf, where river crossings were celebrated.
+Portland-area golfers were eager throughout the 1990s, for example, to drive 2-plus hours for the pleasure of losing 10 golf balls and shooting 117 at Sugarloaf, where river crossings were celebrated.
 The Woodlands in Falmouth, another track that debuted about the same time as Sable and Falmouth CC, is a much harder golf course than Sable Oaks, in my view, and yet it has succeeded in attracting private club members in this market.

 What’s more, Sable Oaks was not a long course; it did play only 6,300 yards from the tips.
 Indeed, the choosing of one’s tees at Sable was key to maximizing the fun and strategy Silva created there.
 Too often, in my view, Sable-haters didn’t manage this aspect particularly well for themselves.